art-kors/document-formatter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is an intelligent agent system designed to automate the processing and validation of formal documents.
-Unlike simple rule-based checkers, this system utilizes a **GraphRAG (Graph Retrieval-Augmented Generation)** architecture.
+Unlike simple rule-based checkers, this system utilizes a [IndexRAG](https://arxiv.org/abs/2603.16415) architecture.

 It parses instruction documents (guidelines, GOST standards, etc.), constructs a Knowledge Graph to understand relationships between sections and rules, and indexes content into a Vector Database for semantic search.
 Users can then query the system to check if their documents meet specific requirements.

 **Key Features:**
-*   **Hybrid RAG Engine**: Combines Vector Search (ChromaDB) and Graph Search (NetworkX) for context-aware retrieval.
+*   **IndexRAG**: using idea from this paper[].
-*   **LLM Powered**: Uses Mistral AI for entity extraction, embedding generation, and answer synthesis.
+*   **LLM Powered**: Uses Mistral AI(or Qwen2.5 for local mode) for entity extraction, embedding generation, and answer synthesis.
-*   **Multi-format Support**: Parses PDF, DOCX, and TXT files using LlamaIndex readers.
+*   **Format Support**: DOCX is a main format.
 *   **Interactive UI**: Built-in FastAPI backend with a responsive HTML/JS frontend for real-time chat and processing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>